Smoothing Variances Across Time: Adaptive Stochastic Volatility: Methodology

 \subsection{Adaptive Stochastic Volatility via Global-Local Shrinkage}

-We propose ASV, which uses DSP explored in Section~\ref{sec:dsp_prop}, to adaptively estimate time-varying volatility in a smooth yet locally adaptive manner.
-In ASV, the prior models the log-variance of the $k$th-order differences of $h_t$: $\Delta^k h_t| \sigma^2_{h,t} \sim N(0, \sigma^2_{h,t})$.
-As previously defined, \( v_t := \log(\sigma^2_{h,t}) \) follows an autoregressive structure described in Equation~\ref{eq:dsp}.
-Unlike RWSV-BL, ASV incorporates both the global parameter $\mu(1-\phi)$ and the local parameter $\phi v_{t-1} + \eta_{t}$.
-The global parameter promotes overall smoothness, while the local parameter preserves local adaptivity.
-The resulting model, ASV, has the following hierarchical representation:
+We propose ASV, which uses DSP explored in Section~\ref{sec:dsp_prop}, to estimate time-varying volatility.
+In ASV, the prior models the log-variance of the $k$th-order differences of $h_t$, where $\Delta^k h_t \mid \sigma^2_{h,t} \sim N(0, \sigma^2_{h,t})$.
+As previously defined, \( v_t := \log(\sigma^2_{h,t}) \) follows the autoregressive structure described in Equation~\ref{eq:dsp}.
+Unlike RWSV-BL, ASV incorporates both the global parameter, $\mu(1-\phi)$, and the local parameter, $\phi v_{t-1} + \eta_{t}$.
+The resulting hierarchical representation of ASV is given by:

 The differencing order $k$ plays a central role in controlling the model's smoothness.
-ASV can be viewed as a variance-process analogue of smoothing methods for the mean function, such as the Bayesian Trend Filter by \citet{btf} and \citet{dsp}, Hodrick-Prescott filter by \citet{hp}, $\ell_1$-trend filter by \citet{l1tf1} and \citet{l1tf2}, and a smoothing spline.
+ASV can be viewed as a variance-process analogue of smoothing methods for the mean function, such as the Bayesian Trend Filter by \citet{btf} and \citet{dsp}, the Hodrick-Prescott filter by \citet{hp}, the $\ell_1$ trend filter by \citet{l1tf1} and \citet{l1tf2}, and the smoothing spline by \citet{Sspline}.
 Penalizing the $k$th-order difference encourages the underlying signal to be locally well-approximated by a polynomial of degree $k-1$: $k=1$ promotes piecewise constant behavior, $k=2$ encourages piecewise linearity, and higher-order penalties induce smoother trends.
-In our study, we use k = 1, consistent with traditional volatility models like GARCH and SV, which typically assume stationary dynamics with abrupt clustering.
+In our study, we use $k = 1$, consistent with traditional volatility models like GARCH and SV, which typically assume stationary dynamics with abrupt clustering.
 Nevertheless, higher-order differencing may be better suited for applications with more gradually evolving volatility.

-In practice, volatility processes may exhibit both local irregularities that are neither smooth nor abrupt.
-To account for this, we extend ASV by introducing a nugget effect, an additional noise term that absorbs small scale lodl fluctuations.
-We refer to this model as ASV with nugget:
+In practice, volatility processes may exhibit local irregularities that are neither smooth nor abrupt.
+To account for this, we extend ASV by introducing a nugget effect, an additional noise term that absorbs small-scale local fluctuations.
+We refer to this specification as ASV with nugget:

-ASV with nugget described in Equation~\ref{eq:asv_nug} shares the same observation model in Equation~\ref{eq:asv}, but differs in that the log-variance $h_t$ is now decomposed into a smooth component $h_{t}^*$ and a local noise term $u_t$, allowing the model to capture both structured and unstructured variation.
+It shares the same observation model as its non-nugget counterpart in Equation~\ref{eq:asv}, but differs in that the log-variance $h_t$ is decomposed into a smooth component $h_{t}^*$, and a local noise term, $u_t$, allowing the model to capture both structured and unstructured variation.